 Larry is responsible for the organization’s consistent achievement of its mission and financial objectives.
 He oversees program development and administration, provides leadership … Read More

-Leslie Schaller has directed multiple training and technical assistance programs which assist micro-entrepreneurs through small business curriculum development, contract services and the formation of support networks of resource providers as Director of Programs.
+Leslie Schaller joined the ACEnet staff in 2002.
+Originally the Food Ventures Business and Marketing Director, Leslie is now the Director of Programs & Business Development.
+She directs multiple training and technical assistance programs which assist micro-entrepreneurs through small business curriculum development, contract services and the formation of support networks of resource providers.
 Leslie secures public and private funding through grants and fees for services to support regional brand initiatives, targeted sector training, financial management support and capital access.
 Leslie is responsible for working directly with entrepreneurs throughout the intake and assessment process, start-up and expansion stages.

 Leslie is currently a partner of the Aspen Institute’s Scale Academy, the Central Appalachian Network, the Ohio Food Policy Network, the Ohio Food Hub Network and UpGrade Athens County.

 Barbara Volsko joined the staff of ACEnet in August of 2008 as a Financial Assistant.
 Her primary responsibilities include accounts payable/receivable, payroll and audit assistance.
 She also provides support for data collection, reporting, fundraising and event planning.

 Barbara received her Bachelor’s degree in Medical Technology from Thiel College, Greenville, Pa. and a Masters of Library and Information Science degree from the University of Washington, Seattle.